uniba-ktr/KaaS/README.md

-# Kathara-UI
+# KaaS - Katharà as a Service

-With this project, we start to implement a containerized UI for Kathará, which will be able to execute and manage laboratories via your web browser.
+With this project, we start to implement a containerized interface for Kathará, which will be able to execute and manage laboratories via your web browser.

 ```mermaid
 graph TD